uchicago-cs/cmsc23320/website/academic_honesty.rst

 Furthermore, the use of external libraries is generally allowed on all the projects, as long as they don't provide networks-related functionality that you're expected to implement.
-If you want to be on the safe side, you can ask on Piazza whether a given library is ok to use.
+If you want to be on the safe side, you can ask us whether given library is ok to use.
 Please note that the following libraries are pre-approved, and you are welcome to use them in your projects (in fact, many students have used them in past years):